weecology/forecasting-dynamics-course/discussion/clark_etal_2001.md

 * What is your impression of how the "next steps" discussed here have been implemented in the last 15 years?
-* What should the nexts steps be for the next 15 years?
+* What should the next steps be for the next 15 years?